sjoerdgunneweg/Project-Computational-Science/README.md

 python3 experiment.py
 ```

-Note that the experiments take around hours to run.
+Note that the experiments take a few hours to run.
 The results when we ran the experiments are already saved in the `results/` folder.

 Finally, to generate all the plots, run:
 ```